 Sunday, August 19, 2007

 There is a new journal with a landscape theme, Archipelago (not to be confused with the on-line journal Archipelago which has just published its final issue).
 I sent off for the first one and was a bit disappointed with first impressions – the contributors list looks a bit Oxbridge, the design and cover are rather uninspired, the editor quotes Simone Weill on the renewal of our devastated ‘earthly globe’ and then talks about casting his net to land a ‘rich haul of contributions.’
-However, there is some interesting writing within, linked by an elemental concern for rocks, mountains, wood, rivers and shorelines.
+However, there is some excellent writing within, linked by an elemental concern for rocks, mountains, wood, rivers and shorelines.
 An interest in the periphery and those parts of the ‘archipelago’ close to the sea is evident in selections of poetry from Ireland, Wales and Scotland.
-The last poem in the journal envisages London under water...
+The last poem in the journal envisages London under water.